mordared/MetaHumanProject/README.md

-Certainly!
-Here's a README file for your `MetaHuman` repository:

----

 # MetaHuman Project

 Welcome to the MetaHuman project!
 This application is built with a robust tech stack including Python, Flask, HTML, and the cutting-edge D-ID technology.
 Dive in to learn more and set up the project on your local environment.